Ragini Dwivedi: Personal life and off-screen work

 Since 2011, Dwivedi has been endorsing for Nandini Milk which is a product of Karnataka Milk Federation.

 In 2015, Dwivedi was made the brand ambassador of Times Asia Wedding Fair.
 The same year, at the India Leadership Conclave in Mumbai, she was honoured and awarded the Most Promising Face of Indian Cinema.

 Ragini is passionate about the environment.
 She is brand ambassador of Hubballi Dharwad Municipal Corporation for the clean city campaign under the Swachh Bharat programme.
 She spoke about UV Index, alarming levels of UV and the need for environment initiatives.

 Controversy

 Drug trafficking case

 The Central Crime Branch (CCB) on 4 September 2020, conducted raids at Ragini Dwivedi's residence in Bengaluru in connection to the Sandalwood drug racket case.
 The CCB had intensified its investigation into a drugs haul in Bengaluru after the Narcotics Control Bureau (NCB) arrested three people from the city, who were allegedly supplying drugs to singers and actors in the Kannada film industry.
 She was arrested on 4 September 2020, after nearly seven hours of interrogation that happened at the CCB office.
 She and 11 other were charged under various sections of IPC including criminal conspiracy and Narcotic Drugs and Psychotropic Substances Act, 1985.
 She was granted bail after spending 140 days in prison.
+The drug case against Dwivedi and others was quashed by the Karnataka High Court on 14 January 2025 due to lack of evidence produced by the police.